 Ginza, Chuo City The Celestine Ginza

-Ginza neighbourhood is known for its upscale shopping, dining, and entertainment and the Celestine Ginza brings glamour to your doorstep without burning a hole in your pocket.
-If you're a cityscape person, you'll love the stunning view of the Ginza skyline and Tokyo Tower.
-A breezy 10-minute walk is all you need to get to the iconic Tokyo Tower.
+The Ginza neighbourhood is much loved for a reason—it's brimming with upscale shopping, dining, and entertainment, and the Celestine Ginza brings glamour to your doorstep without burning a hole in your pocket.
+If you're a cityscape person, you'll love the sparkling view of the Ginza skyline and Tokyo Tower.
+Did we mention how primo this location is?
+Just a breezy 10-minute walk is all you need to get to the iconic Tokyo Tower.

-If you fancy exploring the city, Shimbashi station is just around the corner.
-Find the Giant Ghibli Clock, rustic izakaya filled with the salarymen, and sip some sake at the Sake Plaza.
+If you fancy exploring the city, Shimbashi station is just around the corner (your gateway to Tokyo and beyond), plus you'll find the Giant Ghibli Clock, a rustic izakaya filled with the salarymen, and sake heaven at nearby Sake Plaza.

 Ginza, Chuo City MUJI Hotel

-Why limit yourself to a visit to Japan's flagship MUJI store when you can elevate your experience with a stay at the brand's hotel.
-Poised directly above the world's largest MUJI store, this refined and carefully curated hotel provides an oasis of minimalist tranquillity amidst the bustling Ginza shopping district.
+Why limit yourself to a visit to Japan's flagship MUJI store when you can elevate your experience with a stay at the brand's hotel?
+Perched directly above the world's largest MUJI store, this refined and carefully curated hotel provides an oasis of minimalist tranquillity amidst the bustling Ginza shopping district.

 Each room has been designed in MUJI's signature aesthetic and adorned with MUJI goods—from bedding to toiletries—all available for you to shop post-stay.
 Beyond the room, the hotel invites you to unwind in its in-house cafe and communal reading room, where Japanese breakfasts, as well as coffee and snacks are on offer.